micmejia/bible-dump/NKJV/Judges/Judg 14.md

 So he went up and told his father and mother, saying, "I have seen a woman in Timnah of the daughters of the Philistines; now therefore, get her for me as a wife."

 ###### 3
 Then his father and mother said to him, "_Is there_ no woman among the daughters of your brethren, or among all my people, that you must go and get a wife from the uncircumcised Philistines?"
-And Samson said to his father, "Get her for me, for [^a]she pleases me well."
+And Samson said to his father, "Get her for me, for she pleases me well."

 ###### 4
 But his father and mother did not know that it was of the Lord--that He was seeking an occasion to move against the Philistines.
 For at that time the Philistines had dominion over Israel.